-If you feel there is discrimination, harassment or victimisation at the University, then it is important you act.
+If you feel there is discrimination, harassment or victimisation at the University, then it is important that you act.
 You should always be able to feel safe and secure here.

 Report Discrimination, Victimisation and Harassment